-Policies or policy revisions will not be adopted at the Board meeting at which they are first introduced, except when appropriate for a consent agenda because no Board discussion is required, or to meet emergency conditions or special events.
+Policies or policy revisions will not be adopted at the Board meeting at which they are first introduced, except when: (1) appropriate for a consent agenda because no Board discussion is required, or (2) necessary or prudent in order to meet emergency or special conditions or to be legally compliant.
 Further Board consideration will be given at a subsequent meeting(s) and after opportunity for community input.
+The adoption of a policy will serve to supersede all previously adopted policies on the same topic.

-The School Board policies are available for public inspection in the administrative office during regular office hours.
-Copy requests should be made under the District's Access to Public Records Policy.
+The Board policies are available for public inspection in the District's main office during regular office hours.
+Copy requests should be made pursuant to Board policy 2:250, Access to District Public Records.

-Board Policy Review and Evaluation
+Board Policy Review and Monitoring

-The School Board will monitor its policies and consider whether any modifications are required.
-The Board may use an annual policy review calendar.
+The Board will periodically review its policies for relevancy, monitor its policies for effectiveness, and consider whether any modifications are required.
+The Board may use an annual policy review and monitoring calendar.